Auto Loans & Bad Credit

 The morality of after bankruptcy auto loans

-Chapter 13 bankruptcy car loans
+Chapter 13 bankruptcies

 If you’re currently in a chapter 13 bankruptcy, a buy here pay here car dealer may be your best option for an auto loan.
 In this scenario, the auto dealer underwrites and extends the credit and is not limited to the underwriting criteria of an independent, third party auto lender.